 - All 3 units are registered under the same PAN AEHCS3476M

-- To arrive at the aggregate turnover, the turnover of all the 3 units (Super Cars Ltd. and Super Cars Service Ltd. located in Karnataka and Delhi) will be considered.
+- To arrive at the aggregate turnover, the turnover of all the 3 units (Super Cars Ltd. located in Karnataka and Delhi) will be considered.

-- Therefore, the aggregate turnover will be Rs 155 Lakhs (Super Cars Ltd. Rs 125 Lakhs + Super Cars Service Ltd. of Karnataka Rs 20 Lakhs + Super Cars Services Ltd. of Delhi Rs 10 Lakhs) and are required to register under GST.
+- Therefore, the aggregate turnover will be Rs 155 Lakhs.
+Manufacturing unit of Karnataka Rs 125 Lakhs + service unit of Karnataka Rs 20 Lakhs + services unit of Delhi Rs 10 Lakhs) and are required to register under GST.

 For Whom is Registration Mandatory?